2004 Ukrainian presidential election

-Presidential elections were held in Ukraine on 31 October, 21 November and 26 December 2004.
-The election was the fourth presidential election to take place in Ukraine following independence from the Soviet Union.
+Presidential elections were held in Ukraine on 31 October, 21 November, 26 December 2004 and 1 January 2005.
+This was the fourth presidential election in Ukraine following independence from the Soviet Union.
 The last stages of the election were contested between the opposition leader Viktor Yushchenko and incumbent Prime Minister Viktor Yanukovych from the Party of Regions.
 It was later determined by the Ukrainian Supreme Court that the election was plagued by widespread falsification of the results in favour of Yanukovych.

 According to Ukraine's electoral law, a two-round system is used to elect the president in which a candidate must win a majority (50% or more) of all ballots cast.
 The first round of voting was held on 31 October.
-As no candidate had 50% or more of the votes cast a run-off ballot between the two-highest polling candidates, Yushchenko and Yanukovych, was held on 21 November.
+As no candidate received over 50% of all votes cast, a run-off between the two highest-polling candidates, Yushchenko and Yanukovych, was held on 21 November.
 According to official Central Election Commission results announced on 23 November, the run-off election was won by Yanukovych.
-The election results were challenged by Yushchenko and his supporters, with many international observers claiming that the election was rigged.
+However, the results were challenged by Yushchenko and his supporters, with many western observers claiming that the election was rigged.

-The subsequent events led to a political crisis in Ukraine, with widespread peaceful protesters, dubbed the "Orange Revolution", calling for a re-run second round election.
-The Ukrainian Supreme Court annulled the official run-off results and ordered a repeat of second round ballot.
+The subsequent events led to a political crisis in Ukraine, with widespread peaceful protesters, dubbed the "Orange Revolution", calling for a re-run of the second-round election.
+On 3 December, the Supreme Court of Ukraine declared the results of the 21 November 2004 run-off ballot invalid and ordered a repeat of the second-round ballot.

-The final re-run ballot was held on 26 December.
-Viktor Yushchenko was declared the winner with 52 percent of the vote to Yanukovych's 44 percent.
+The re-run ballot was held on 26 December.
+Viktor Yushchenko was declared the winner with 53% of the vote to Yanukovych's 44%.
 Western observers reported that the re-run ballot was considered overall fairer than the previous ballots.

 Candidates

-Altogether 26 candidates had been nominated and participated in presidential elections.

 The two main contenders in the election were the incumbent Prime Minister and government-supported candidate Viktor Yanukovych and opposition leader Viktor Yushchenko.
 Viktor Yanukovych, who was the Prime Minister since 2002, was supported by the outgoing President Leonid Kuchma, as well as by the Russian government and then president Vladimir Putin.

 Viktor Yushchenko was portrayed as being more pro-Western and had received support of the European Union states and the United States.

-Summary

-On December 3, the Supreme Court of Ukraine declared the results of the November 21, 2004 run-off ballot to be invalid.
-The re-run ballot was held on December 26, 2004.